-- If you work full-time in an IT-related position, please contact Dr. Brandon Olson, the Internship Coordinator, to request a waiver for the internship requirement.
+- If you work full-time in an IT-related position, please contact Dr. Tom Gibbons, the Internship Coordinator, to request a waiver for the internship requirement.

 - If you are a working adult working outside of the IT field, your work and family obligations may prevent you from completing a temporary internship.
 If this is the case you have some options.
-Please discuss these with Dr. Brandon Olson, the Internship Coordinator.
+Please discuss these with Dr. Tom Gibbons the Internship Coordinator.

 - If the internship is a good fit for the CIS degree, apply for the internship.